Modelling droplet-particle interactions on solid surfaces by coupling the lattice Boltzmann and discrete element methods: Introduction

 \section{Introduction}

 Multiphase flows consisting of two immiscible fluids and solid particles control many natural and industrial processes.
 Some examples include the process of rain or fog droplets removing dirt particles from self-cleaning lotus leaves \citep{barthlott_purity_1997, furstner_wetting_2005}, the removal of microplastics from wastewater by flotation \citep{monira_nano_2023, jia_advanced_2024}, the process of soil erosion when raindrops impact the ground \citep{vaezi_contribution_2017}, and the safe storage of carbon dioxide under the seabed \citep{yeilding_deepwater_2022}.
 The physics underpinning all these problems involves the interactions between one or more fluids and solid particles.
 In these processes, several forces are involved, including hydrodynamic forces, capillary forces between particles and liquid--fluid interfaces, and friction between particles.
 These interactions are often difficult to decouple experimentally.
 For example, changing the surface chemistry of particles typically influences both the friction force between two particles as well as their wettability towards liquids.
-Changing the particle roughness influences both the particle wettability \cite{dettre_contact_1964} and its ability to slide or roll on a solid surface \citep{singh_shear_2020}.
+Changing the particle roughness influences both the particle wettability \citep{dettre_contact_1964} and its ability to slide or roll on a solid surface \citep{singh_shear_2020}.
 Numerical simulations are valuable to decouple these interactions and study their influence independently.
-In this paper, we propose a numerical method to investigate interfacial problems combining up to two immiscible fluids with rigid frictional solid particles interacting with solid substrates.
+In this paper, we propose a numerical method to investigate problems involving up to two immiscible fluids with rigid frictional solid particles and solid substrates.
 The method allows us to independently tune fluid viscosities, surface tension, sliding and rolling friction, and wettability.
+We show that the method is a promising tool for investigating problems in which hydrodynamic, capillary, and friction forces all have important contributions.